Cyanogenbot/AI-Foundry-Library/Readme.md

 - resultElementId: ID of HTML element that will be used to place AI response in
 - noLogging: (default = false)
 - stopRec: (default = false) If audio is being recorded, pass the same function with stopRec set to true to stop the recording.

+### Variables

+#### foundry.messageHistory

+The message history can be accessed through the foundry.messageHistory variable.
+This can be used for more complex cases such as automatic chat summarization.